70 Reasons to Be Thankful This Thanksgiving

 4. Crunchy, colorful, fragrant piles of leaves

-Is there anything that says “fall” more than the changing foliage?
-The vibrant colors, the satisfying crunch underfoot, and the woodsy smell combine to delight all your senses.
+Is there anything that says “fall” more than changing foliage?
+The vibrant colors, satisfying crunch underfoot and woodsy smell combine to delight all the senses.

-Whether it’s the soulful eyes of your pup (begging for turkey) or the tiny pink nose of your kitty (also begging for turkey, but in a much more sophisticated way than Fido), Thanksgiving is the perfect time to shower a little extra love on the critters that love you the most.
+Whether it’s the soulful eyes of your pup (begging for turkey) or the tiny pink nose of your kitty (also begging for turkey, but in a much more sophisticated way), Thanksgiving is the perfect time to shower a little extra love on the critters that love you the most.
 Don’t miss this guide to celebrating the holidays with your pets.

 6. Crisp apples

 Apples may be available in stores all year long, but there’s something special about fall apples, with their fresh, crisp bite and tangy-sweet juice—especially if you got them while apple picking.
 No wonder so many favorite Thanksgiving recipes rely on apples!

 7. That holiday helping spirit